hariszaf/microbetag/index.md

 > For a thorough description of the app, please check the [Cytoscape App](docs/cytoApp) tab.

-microbetag's annotations are also available through its [API](docs/api).
+In addition, microbetag's annotations are also available through its [Application Programming Interface (API)](docs/api).
+This way, one may have direct access to the microbetagDB and may export annotations for species or pair of species of interest, without the need of a network.

 <!--